dshatto9/dshatto9/README.md

 * 🌍  I'm based in Adrian, Michigan
 * ✉️  You can contact me at [dshatto9@gmail.com](mailto:dshatto9@gmail.com)
-* 🧠  I'm learning Vue
+* 🧠  I'm learning React
 * 🤝  I'm open to collaborating on interesting and forward thinking projects

 ### Skills